 Dr Faith Taylor is a physical geographer with interests in geographic information systems (GIS), spatial modelling, statistics and natural hazards.
-She is a Lecturer in Physical Geography Education in the Department of Geography at King's College London.
+She is a Lecturer in Physical Geography Education in the Department of Geography.

 Faith has a MSc in Environmental Modelling, Monitoring and Management and a PhD from King's College London.
 Her PhD thesis focused on statistical patterns in triggered landslide event inventories and the development of a landslide road impact model.